 WordPress Multisite is a great new feature for WordPress and can solve a lot of problems of managing and maintaining a huge number of websites or blogs.
-It is not for everyone, and it is important to weigh both the cons and pros of a WordPress Multisite before making a decision to switch to WordPress.
+It is not for everyone, and it is important to weigh both the cons and pros of a WordPress Multisite before making a decision to switch to WordPress at once.

 In case you do make up your mind, CMS2CMS web service is the way to move your content to WordPress automatedly and save you from the hassle of migration.
-Register an account and receive your brand new website in a matter of minutes!
-Visit www.cms2cms.com for more info.
+Set up your free Demo Migration and receive your brand new website in a matter of minutes!
+Visit cms2cms.com for more info.